 Millennials and Gen Z are more aware of healthy choices in food, in work-life balance, and in exercise.
 Their view is one that seamlessly combines work and lifestyle choices, so wellness programs rank high on their list of benefits, while comprehensive health insurance is not as important to them.

 According to career and workplace expert Dan Schawbel, “Companies are using wellness programs to lower absenteeism, attract talent and save on healthcare costs.”
 For younger workers, wellness programs can be the deciding factor if they are designed to promote well-being, healthy lifestyles, and stress reduction.
 Nearly 54 percent of Gen Z and 58 percent of millennials consider company wellness programs important or extremely important when making a job decision.

 Overhaul or Implement a Wellness Program

 If you think your wellness program needs an overhaul, you may be right.
 You can start by comparing your programs with companies that are considered by workers as “employers of choice.”
 It’s not just about a job that pays well and a company that makes a profit.
-Seventy-seven percent of Gen Z’s think companies should have “doing good” as part of their mission, and 45 percent want to work for a company that makes the world a better place, according to information from the Robert Half Company.
+Thirty percent of Gen Z would take a 10-20% pay cut to work for a company whose mission they are passionate about, according to information from the Robert Half Company.
 In the same study, Gen Z ranked flexible work hours and making a positive impact in the top seven job search priorities along with opportunities for growth, job security and generous pay.

 Wellness programs are not just about putting in a gym and encouraging employees to use it.
 Modern wellness programs encompass a broad range of options, from healthy food options, participating in community events, like 5K runs, or having on-site health fairs and classes on stress reduction, meditation and work-life balance.